kubernetes-sigs/kernel-module-management/docs/enhancements/0005-modprobed-config.md

       event.
 - [ ] A user can use the modprobe.d capability on a module that also uses Firmware loading, and both capabilities work correctly together.
-- [ ] A user who tries to enable the modprobe.d capability on a module that also sets `ModulesLoadingOrder` is rejected by the validating webhook, with a message explaining the conflict and the recommended workaround.
+- [ ] A user can enable the modprobe.d capability on a module that also sets `ModulesLoadingOrder`, and both take effect: load order from `ModulesLoadingOrder` and the init/de-init sequences from the user's modprobe.d files.
+- [ ] A user who enables both capabilities and whose modprobe.d files
+      include a file that collides with KMM's `ModulesLoadingOrder` file sees the module fail to load and can observe the failure via the Module's status or a Kubernetes event.
 - [ ] A user who sets the modprobe.d field to a value that isn't a well-formed absolute path is rejected by the validating webhook.